 About the film

 Doctors Medical Center closed in 2015 after more than half a century of serving mostly low-income residents, and is now sorely needed and missed.
-It was a public hospital with a burn center, cancer center, obstetrics, neurosurgery, and so much more specialty care centers, which all closed one by one over time until only its robust E.R. was left standing — all because it was losing money serving mostly indigent patients.
+It was a public hospital with a burn center, cancer center, obstetrics, neurosurgery and many more specialty care services, which all closed one by one over time until only its robust E.R. was left standing — all because it was losing money serving mostly indigent patients.
 Today, there is only one E.R. left in the region, and Kaiser Richmond is not built to meet this community’s needs.

 About the filmmaker